StanfordASL/AMoD-toolkit/README.md

 ## Running the tests

-The tests are located in the directory `Test/`
+The tests are located in the directory `Test/`.
+They can be run by setting this folder as MATLAB's current folder and executing `runtests`.
+Single tests can be run by executing `runtests('test_name')` (for example, `runtests('VehicleConservationTest')`)

 ### Tests based on first principles
 [`VehicleConservationTest`](Test/VehicleConservationTest.m) verifies that the number of vehicles remains constant across time.